August 2012 | Senior Leadership

-Stuart Taylor: Next month, I'll be using some of Mike Useem's work in a session on leadership and personality with 28 of my senior managers.
-I will lead a session based on what I've learned, on how we bring our personality to work, and how it can both help us and sometimes get in the way.
+Stuart Taylor: I used some of Mike Useem’s work in a session on leadership and personality with 28 of my senior managers.
+I led a session based on what I learned, on how we bring our personality to work, and how it can both help us and sometimes get in the way.
 When you understand who you are, what your strengths, biases, and common reactions are, you can manage them and get better outcomes.
-We'll do personality testing and also talk about how to manage remotely, which is a day-to-day challenge for GMG Radio, because my senior team is located throughout the UK.
+We did personality testing and talked about how to manage remotely, which is a day-to-day challenge for GMG Radio, because my senior team is located throughout the UK.

 W@W: What kinds of specific changes have you made concerning your own leadership?

 Stuart Taylor: I’ve reevaluated a lot of what I do, and have made some very positive adjustments.
 Specifically, though, the way I manage and prioritize my time, the way I get involved in projects, and the way I communicate to my company and the people that work with me are changed.
 Communication is so critical, and I don’t think I was using those opportunities to full advantage before.
 As a leader, it’s how you galvanize and motivate people, make messages stick, and convey more of your personality.

 W@W: What were some of the challenges involved in reentering the workplace after five weeks?